Third Portuguese Republic: 2020s

 In January 2021, Portugal's centre-right president Marcelo Rebelo de Sousa won re-election, after taking 60.7% of the votes in the first round of the election.

 In June 2021, United Nations General Assembly unanimously elected Antonio Guterres to a second five-year term as secretary-general.

 The ruling Socialist Party, led by Prime Minister António Costa, won an outright majority in the January 2022 snap general election.
 The Socialist Party won 120 seats in the 230 seat parliament, defeating the right-wing to form the XXIII Constitutional Government of Portugal.

+On 2 April 2024, the new center-right minority government, led by Prime Minister Luís Montenegro, took office, resulting from the slim victory of the Democratic Alliance in the snap election.

+On 1 December 2024, former Portuguese Prime Minister, António Costa, took office as President of the European Council.